The hyperbolic cover of an elliptic Weyl group: Abstract

 \section{Abstract}

-In this paper we propose the study of the hyperbolic cover $\tilde{W}$ of an elliptic Weyl group.
-For $\tilde{c}$ a Coxeter transformation in $\tilde{W}$ we prove Hurwitz transitivity of the braid group on the set of reduced reflection factorizations of $\tilde{c}$, which then enables us to establish for a weighted projective line $\XX$ of tubular type \cite{GL87, Len96} an order preserving bijection between the poset of thick subcategories of $\COH(\mathbb{X})$ generated by an exceptional sequence and the interval poset $[\idop, \tilde{c}]$ ordered by the absolut order.
+In this paper, we study in detail the hyperbolic covers $\tilde{W}$ and $\hat{W}$ of an elliptic Weyl system introduced by Saito \cite{Sai85}.
+We show that they are isomorphic and also isomorphic to an extended Coxeter system of star type.
+For $\tilde{c}$ a Coxeter transformation in $\tilde{W}$ we can conclude the Hurwitz transitivity of the braid group action on the set of reduced reflection factorizations of $\tilde{c}$ from the Hurwitz transitivity in extended Coxeter systems of star type, which is shown in \cite{BWY24}.
+This then enables us to establish for a weighted projective line $\XX$ of tubular type \cite{GL87, Len96} an order preserving bijection between the poset of thick subcategories of $\COH(\mathbb{X})$ generated by an exceptional sequence and the poset $[\idop, \tilde{c}]$ ordered by the absolute order.
+In an Appendix, we study the hyperbolic cover of a Coxeter system.